SvenMichaelKlose/tre/DIALECT.md

 ## Object identity

-The PHP target trades garbage collection for object identity of symbols, conses and arrays.
+The PHP target trades garbage collection for object identity of symbols, conses and arrays – to make EQ work.

 ## Hash tables